Komalchavan23/Hellow_py/README.md

-# Hellow_py
-This is hellow word program written in python
+python program to print hellow word print ("Hellow Word") print("This is basic python program")